audiojs/audio/README.md

 `options` may include:

-* _channels_ − number of channels for the audio, inferred from the source or taken default `2`.
+* `channels` − number of channels for the audio, inferred from the source or taken default `2`.
-* _context_ − WebAudioAPI context to use (optional), defaults to [audio-context](https://npmjs.org/package/audio-context).
+* `context` − WebAudioAPI context to use (optional), defaults to [audio-context](https://npmjs.org/package/audio-context).
-* _duration_ − max duration of an audio, by default takes whole available input.
+* `duration` − max duration of an audio, by default takes whole available input.
-* _sampleRate_ − sample rate for the audio data, inferred from source or taken default `44100`.
+* `sampleRate` − sample rate for the audio data, inferred from source or taken default `44100`.
-* _cache_ − load cached version of source, if available.
+* `cache` − load cached version of source, if available.
 Used to avoid extra URL requests.
 By default `true`.
-* _stats_ − track stats of audio for metrics, that increases memory consumption by at least 3 times (no worries it is still O(N)).
+* `stats` − track stats for metrics, that increases memory consumption by ~3 times (no worries, still O(N)).
 By default it is disabled.

 ```js
 //create 2-channel audio of duration 4m 33s